Table of Contents

 Appearance & Design

-The T58A’s screen is actually fully adjustable and can be tilted generously.
+The T58A’s screen is fully adjustable and can be tilted generously.
 Also, on its upper right side, there’s an LED indicator.
 It signals call status, message status, and the phone’s system status.

 Also, experienced desk phone users will notice that all the shortcut buttons are there (mute, redial, speakerphone, transfer, hold).